-When in RRC_CONNECTED, the UE monitors the paging channels in any PO signalled in system information for SI change indication and PWS notification.
+While in RRC_CONNECTED and while in RRC_INACTIVE with ongoing SDT procedure, the UE monitors the paging channels in any PO signalled in system information for SI change indication and PWS notification.
 In case of BA, a UE in RRC_CONNECTED only monitors paging channels on the active BWP with common search space configured.